kartoza/docker-qgis-server/README.md

 Accessing the services:

-Simply entering the URL of the docker container with its port number will respond with a valid OGC response if you use this utl in QGIS 'add WMS layer' dialog.
+Simply entering the URL of the docker container with its port number will respond with a valid OGC response if you use this url in QGIS 'add WMS layer' dialog.

 http://192.168.99.101:9999/